josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/⭕️_why_white_christians_need_to_speak_up_about_the_hoop.md

 That is not guilt.
 It is capacity.

-And capacity unused becomes power misused.
+And capacity left unused becomes power misused.

 ---